pyjoepy06/sql_python_query/README.md

 AWS Secret Manager is very easy to setup and is free to use and they will provide the code for you to use APIs to contact to the Secrets Manager in that region (note this will require assume-role and other AWS security features to work)

+**Refer to examples folder to see three functions using three different SQL Queries**

 <!--- ![](https://github.com/pyjoepy06/sql_python_query/blob/main/docs/aws_secrets_manager.GIF) --->

 <!--- img src="https://github.com/pyjoepy06/sql_python_query/blob/main/docs/aws_secrets_manager.GIF" width="20000" height="400" /> --->